 The behaviour and treatment of cancer can vary between tumour types, between tumour stages and between patients with the same tumour type and stage.
 In order to properly fight a tumour, specific information is necessary.
 The more is known about the tumour, the better it can be treated.

-For example, your dog may have a bone tumor with an unknown origin.
+For example, your dog may have a bone tumour with an unknown origin.
 The mass can originate from bone (osteosarcoma), cartilage (chondrosarcoma) or even be a metastasis towards the bone (as can be the case for eg a prostate carcinoma).

-The behavior of an osteosarcoma is far more aggressive than that of a chondrosarcoma and requests a different approach.
-For these reasons it is important to detect this difference.
-Tumors can be differentiated via the study of their tissue (histopathology) for which a biopsy can be taken, or cells (cytology) for which a needle can be inserted into the mass and the retrieved cells examined under a microscope.
+The behaviour of an osteosarcoma is far more aggressive than that of a chondrosarcoma and requests a different approach.
+For these reasons it is important to detect this difference. tumours can be differentiated via the study of their tissue (histopathology) for which a biopsy can be taken, or cells (cytology) for which a needle can be inserted into the mass and the retrieved cells examined under a microscope.

-Via medical imaging (radiography, CT/MRI scan, ultrasound, scopy, etc.) information can be gathered about where precisely the tumor is situated.
+Via medical imaging (radiography, CT/MRI scan, ultrasound, scopy, etc.) information can be gathered about where precisely the tumour is situated.
 This facilitates the treatment planning for surgery and/or other treatments, which reduces the risk of relapse.